A Thursday at Orca House

 Priya tries: "To practice organized competition and math using a tournament bracket?"

-They work through it together.
-Soirsha writes neatly on the whiteboard while the email draft appears on the projected screen in real time, with Keiko’s typing as the kids talk.
+They work through it together, the whiteboard filling up in Saoirse's neat handwriting while the email draft takes shape on the projected screen in real time, Keiko typing as the kids talk.

-Specific: Next Friday afternoon, during the 2 to 4pm community block, the group will run a Super Smash Bros tournament in the shop using Theo’s Switch and multiple shared controllers to be provided by Theo, Soirsha, and Kaiko.
-Dominic will design a bracket system.
-The TV and Apple TV will be used.
+Specific: Next Friday afternoon, during the 2 to 4pm community block, the group will run a Super Smash Bros tournament in the shop using Theo's Switch and shared controllers provided by Theo, Saoirse, and Keiko.
+Dominic will design the bracket system.
+The shop TV and Apple TV will be used.
 The Hawthorn Hearth littles will not be present.

 Measurable: Every student completes at least two matches.
 Dominic builds and tracks the full bracket.
-Results are recorded by Holden, who has volunteered to document the outcomes in a hand-drawn bracket comic.
-These will be submitted after the event.
+Holden documents the results in a hand-drawn bracket comic to be submitted after the event.

-Achievable: The shop TV is available.
-Not every kid plays video games regularly; those who don’t will be taught the basics by those who do before the tournament begins.
+Achievable: The shop TV is available after 1:30 when HH aftercare settles.
+Not every kid plays video games regularly — those who don't will be taught the basics before the tournament begins.
 No one gets left out.

-Relevant: The tournament involves bracket math, organized competition, democratic planning, and practice in how to win and lose within a community.
-Keiko adds that she wants to document it as part of her ongoing technology and community project.
-This gets added to the slide.
+Relevant: The tournament involves bracket math, organized competition, democratic planning, and practicing how to win and lose inside a community.
+Keiko will document it as part of her ongoing technology and community project.

 Time-bound: The tournament runs next Friday, 2 to 4pm.
-This proposal goes out by the end of today.
+This proposal goes out by end of day today.

-When the draft feels close, Miss Christel looks around the room slowly.
+When the draft feels close, Miss Christel looks slowly around the room.

 "Before this email goes to parents, everyone needs to be able to explain it.
 Not read it off the board.
 Explain it."
 She looks at Saoirse.
 "What's the goal?"